tl-its-umich-edu/placement-exams/README.md

     in the `config` directory.
 While `Submission` records can also be imported using fixtures, the application will handle creation of all these records.

+    The `LOAD_DATA` environment variable allows the user to control whether the fixtures file is loaded or not;
+    the `True` value will result in fixtures being loaded, while any other value will result in the loading step being skipped.
+The provided `docker-compose.yml` sets this to `True` by default for development.
+    See **Deployment: OpenShift** for more information about using this flag in that environment.

 Create your own versions of `.env` and `fixtures.json`, and be prepared to move them to specific directories.

 ### Installation & Usage

 #### With Docker

-This project provides a `docker-compose.yaml` file to help simplify the development and testing process.
+This project provides a `docker-compose.yml` file to help simplify the development and testing process.
 Invoking `docker-compose` will set up MySQL and a database in a container.
 It will then create a separate container for the job, which will interact with the MySQL container's database, inserting and updating submission records.